from The Global Landscapes Forum (Dec. 2017):

 Political support for the Bonn Challenge has grown exponentially.
 IUCN and partners are working closely with countries and organisations to provide policy support and technical guidance on forest landscape restoration.
 A crucial component of this is scaling-up and reporting on implementation activity.

-Progress on restoration will be publicised through Bonn Challenge Progress Reports in 2017, 2018 and 2020, synthesizing progress and lessons learned on implementation, highlighting integration with international commitments including the Sustainable Development Goals (SDGs) and Aichi Targets and providing information and access points for practitioners, investors and civil society.
+Progress on restoration is being publicised through Bonn Challenge Progress Reports in 2017, 2018 and 2020, synthesizing progress and lessons learned on implementation, highlighting integration with international commitments including the Sustainable Development Goals (SDGs) and Aichi Targets and providing information and access points for practitioners, investors and civil society.
+The 2017 Spotlight Report is available now.